-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 Adam Schefter reports on Earl Thomas' intent to sign a four-year, $55 million deal with the Ravens.

-Both the Steelers and Ravens could pick through the remaining market and then replenish during the draft.
+Both the Steelers and Ravens could pick through the remaining market and replenish during the draft.
 The Ravens already have, to an extent, after agreeing to terms with oft-injured safety Earl Thomas and veteran running back Mark Ingram.
-But the rise of the Browns as a legitimate division contender, for the first time in a quarter century, leaves much less room for error.
+But the rise of the Browns as legitimate division contenders, for the first time in a quarter-century, leaves much less room for error.

 ON THE FENCE